Sweet Red Pepper Barbecue Tuna

 Preheat the oven to broil.

 Place the red pepper in the oven and roast, turning frequently, until blackened on all sides.
-Remove and place in a brown paper bag.
-Allow it to cool slightly.

 Peel and seed the cooled pepper.

-Place the pepper in a blender with the peach preserves, maple syrup, vinegar, Worcestershire sauce, vinegar, hot sauce, dry mustard, chili powder and paprika in a blender.
-Blend until smooth.
-Chilling the sauce overnight is best.
+Place the pepper in a blender with the peach preserves, maple syrup, vinegar, Worcestershire sauce, vinegar, hot sauce, salt, dry mustard, chili powder and paprika in a blender.

-Preheat oven to 450°F. Place a large skillet in the oven.
 When the oven is hot spray the pan lightly with oil and add the tuna.
 (If cooking more than 3 or 4 servings use a second or third skillet.
 If the tuna is too crowded in the pan it will not sear properly.)

-Let the tuna sear for 2 minutes and turn.
-After two minutes add 1/4 cup (per serving) of the barbecue sauce.
+Sear for another two minutes add 1/4 cup (per serving) of the barbecue sauce.
 Cook for another 2 minutes and turn.

-Cook the tuna for another 2 - 4 minutes and remove.
 Slice and serve topped with the remaining sauce.

 Serve this recipe with one of these starch side dishes.